Towards Interpretable Deep Neural Networks for Tabular Data: Introduction

 \section{Introduction}

 Tabular data is the most common type of data in a wide range of industries, including advertising, finance and healthcare.
 While deep neural networks (DNNs) achieved major advances in computer vision, their performance on tabular data remained below that of Gradient Boosted Decision Trees (GBDTs)~\citep{Chen_2016_XGBoostScalableTree, Khan_2022_TransformersVisionSurvey}.
 To improve the performance of DNNs on tabular data, several deep learning methods have been developed with specialized architectures that take into account the unique traits of tabular data (mixture of categorical, ordinal and continuous features) in order to be on par~\citep{Huang_2020_TabTransformerTabularData} or even outperform GBDTs~\citep{Chen_2024_CanDeepLearning}.
-While these methods addressed the limitations of DNNs in terms of performance, DNNs still remain blackboxes, whose decisions are hard to communicate to end users~\citep{Schwalbe2023_ComprehensiveTaxonomyExplainable}.
+While these methods address the limitations of DNNs in terms of performance, DNNs still remain blackboxes, whose decisions are hard to communicate to end users~\citep{Schwalbe2023_ComprehensiveTaxonomyExplainable}.

 In this paper, we address the interpretability limitation of existing DNNs and present \modelname, a deep neural network with a sparse autoencoder (SAE) component.
 The SAE learns a dictionary of monosemantic, sparse features that are used for outcome prediction.
 We take inspiration from the success of SAEs in learning interpretable features from LLM's internal activations~\citep{Huben_2023_SparseAutoencodersFind, yun_2021_transformervisualization}.
 We use an automated method to assign human-understandable semantics to the learned monosemantic dictionary features.
 Our method is illustrated in Figure~\ref{fig:method-overview} and described in Section~\ref{sec:method}.
-We show that \modelname outperforms both interpretable and classical blackbox models and has similar performance to GBDTs.
-Additionally, \modelname is fully interpretable: the final prediction is a simple linear combination of the interpretable dictionary features, which have easily accessible human-understandable semantics.
+We show that \modelname outperforms interpretable models and has similar performance to classical blackbox models.
+Additionally, \modelname is fully interpretable: the final prediction is a simple linear combination of the dictionary features, which have easily accessible human-understandable semantics.